rootstrap/blog/content/testing/load_test_series/load_tests_1.md

 With that in mind lets do some math:
  - 400.000 is the 80% of 500.000
- - from that we have two distinct groups:
+ - From that we have two distinct groups:
- - - 260.000 New users (65% of all users)
+     - 260.000 New users (65% of all users)
- - - 78.000 Users that will register in the loyalty program (this is 30% of the new users)
+     - 78.000 Users that will register in the loyalty program (this is 30% of the new users)
  - 140.000 Returning users using the loyalty program

 Now, a month has 30 days and for each day the rush hours are from 11:30 am to 02:00 pm and from 08:00 pm to 09:30 pm.